 If you and your partner own a home together, are both listed on the mortgage, and both pay money toward it, you can choose whether to split the mortgage interest deduction or allocate it to the partner listed as the primary borrower on the mortgage.

 Keep in mind that the IRS expects the partner whose Social Security number appears on the Form 1098 sent by the mortgage company to deduct mortgage interest.
 If the other partner claims the mortgage interest deduction or a portion of it, expect to get a letter from the IRS questioning the deduction.
 You may have to respond to the IRS notice and send documentation supporting your deduction.
 If you work with a professional tax preparer, they may be able to report the interest in a way that will avoid IRS confusion.

 Also, keep in mind that mortgage interest is an itemized deduction.
 You can itemize deductions or claim the standard deduction, whichever gets you the better tax benefit.
-Even if you’ve itemized in the past, that may change in 2018.
-The Tax Cuts and Jobs Act nearly doubled the standard deduction, increasing it from $6,350 in 2017 to $12,000 in 2018 for single filers.
-Depending on your total itemized deductions — including things like medical expenses, mortgage interest, state and local taxes, and charitable deductions — you might both be better off claiming the standard deduction.
+For 2020, the standard deduction is $12,400 for single filers.
+Depending on your total itemized deductions – including things like medical expenses, mortgage interest, state and local taxes, and charitable deductions – you might both be better off claiming the standard deduction.

 3. Split the Gains When You Sell Your Home

 Have you sold a home that you and your partner owned jointly?
 Single taxpayers are allowed to exclude up to $250,000 of gain on the sale of a primary residence from their income.

 For example, let’s say you and your partner bought the home in 2011 for $150,000 and sold it for $650,000 in 2020.
 Each partner can claim $250,000 of the $500,000 gain on sale and pay no tax on the transaction.